 The interests and expertise of the faculty members are diverse but our strengths are broadly located in the areas of:

 - applied cognitive psychology

 - development across the lifespan

 - social psychology

 Internationally competitive programs of basic and applied research.
-The quality of these programs is reflected in the outstanding publication records of faculty members and PhD students in leading international journals, the extent of competitive research funding obtained from agencies such as the Australian Research Council and the National Health and Medical Research Council, and the ongoing involvement of School members on editorial boards and committees of research funding agencies.
+The quality of these programs is reflected in the outstanding publication records of faculty members and PhD students in leading international journals, the extent of competitive research funding obtained from agencies such as the Australian Research Council and the National Health and Medical Research Council, and the ongoing involvement of Psychology members on editorial boards and committees of research funding agencies.

 Challenging and relevant undergraduate and honours degree programs.
 Undergraduate major programs lead to the degrees of Bachelor of Psychology (Honours) and Bachelor of Behavioural Science (Psychology).
 The demand for these programs is reflected in the large number of applicants for each and the quality of selected students.
 Indicators of the quality of the programs include the favourable student evaluations of the various component topics, the strong endorsement of the programs by independent reviews, the success of our graduates in postgraduate research, and the number of faculty who have received prestigious awards for their teaching excellence.

 Postgraduate professional training in clinical psychology.
 For many years the discipline of Psychology at Flinders University has been a recognised national leader in clinical training via its MPsych (Clin) program.
 In 2002 we also took our first intake into a new PhD (Clinical) program which combines coursework and practicum placements with a PhD research program.
 The program is accredited by the College of Clinical Psychologists of the Australian Psychological Society.
 We commit significant staffing resources to this program to ensure that the relatively small number of students receives intensive training and careful supervision.
 Our on-campus clinic further enhances the quality of clinical training.